cseanburns/systems-librarianship/src/1d-what-is-syslib.md

 We will use a distribution of the Linux operating system for these virtual machines.
 We will then learn the basics of the Linux command line.
 Next, we will learn how to use the version control system called `git`.
-We will use ``git`` to document our work flows and push that documentation to [GitHub.com][github].
+We will use `git` to document our workflows and push that documentation to [GitHub.com][github].
 On our Linux servers, we will create a web server out of what is called a [LAMP stack][lamp_stack], which stands for [Linux][linux_kernel], [Apache][apache_httpd], [MySQL][mysql_com], and [PHP][php_net].
-We will use the web server to setup a basic website and a bare bones OPAC.
+We will use the web server to set up a basic website and a bare-bones OPAC.
-Then we will learn how to install and setup two content management systems: Wordpress and Omeka.
+Then we will learn how to install and set up two content management systems: WordPress and Omeka.
-Lastly, we will spend the final two weeks of the semester installing and setting up the open source [Koha ILS][koha_ils].
+Lastly, we will spend the final two weeks of the semester installing and setting up the open-source [Koha ILS][koha_ils].

 Let's get started!